 Accommodating Religious Dietary Needs at Stanford

-In this new and rapidly changing environment, we strongly encourage students with religious dietary needs to plan ahead and coordinate any necessary accommodations before arriving to campus.
+We strongly encourage students with religious dietary needs to plan ahead and coordinate any necessary accommodations before arriving to campus.
 Read below to learn more about the accommodations that are available through R&DE Stanford Dining.
-Students with religious dietary needs should contact the Office for Religious Life to discuss how their needs can be met on campus.
+Students with religious dietary needs should contact the Office for Religious & Spiritual Life to discuss how their needs can be met on campus.

 It is important to reach and out to discuss your specific needs prior to arriving on campus.